snabbco/snabb/README.md

 ## Install

-For simples uses, you just need to put the ```.lua``` files somewhere that LuaJIT will find them, eg typically in ```/usr/local/share/lua/5.1/```.
+For simple uses, you just need to put the ```.lua``` files somewhere that LuaJIT will find them, eg typically in ```/usr/local/share/lua/5.1/```.
 Keep the directory structure there is.
 You can safely remove files from architectures and operating systems you do not use.

 You can install using ```luarocks install rockspec/ljsyscall-scm-1.rockspec``` or one of the other versions in that directory, which will pull the version from github and install in the right place.